codewithnick/instagrambot/README.md

 # How does the bot work?

-the bot uses sophisticated and complicated algorithms to find geniune user on instagram and drive them to a specified account or page which increases the reach and impressions of your page overall. hernce indirectly increasing your following base. in other words the bot works to advertise your account to potential followers the bot will log in to your account everyday and will work for 18 hours nonstop. the bot will first find potential users ,these users will be the users which have been interacting with similar pages to your niche so they have a higher chance of following you.
+the bot uses sophisticated and complicated algorithms to find geniune user on instagram and drive them to a specified account or page which increases the reach and impressions of your page overall. hence indirectly increasing your following base. in other words the bot works to advertise your account to potential followers the bot will log in to your account everyday and will work for 18 hours nonstop. the bot will first find potential users ,these users will be the users which have been interacting with similar pages to your niche so they have a higher chance of following you.